 The 2000 GUP allows for the construction of 3,018 net new housing units on campus, with allocations for faculty and staff, graduate and undergraduate students, and postdoctoral and medical students.
-In FY 16, Stanford was approved an additional allocation of 1,450 housing units, for a total allocation of 4,468 housing units, as shown in Table 3.
+In FY 16, pursuant to Condition F.7, the Planning Commission approved an additional allocation of 1,450 housing units, for a total allocation of 4,468 housing units, as shown in Table 3.
 The GUP identified potential housing sites for students, staff and faculty (Map 3, Appendix A).
 As with academic/academic support building space, the housing units must be distributed among the 10 development districts (see Table 3).